New! Custom delivery date service now available.

 4. Does platinum scratch?

 Like all precious metals, platinum does scratch.
-Platinum's surface, when scratched, will actually separate and make room for the scratch without loss of metal.
-This means that platinum does not lose the minuscule amount of metal that disappears when other precious metals are scratched.
-Over time, platinum develops a natural patina that many people prefer over the "just polished" look.
+Platinum's surface, when scratched, will separate and make room for the scratch without metal loss.
+This means platinum does not lose the amount of metal that disappears when other precious metals are scratched.
+Over time, platinum develops a natural patina that many prefer over the "just polished" look.
 This patina is one factor that makes platinum very special at any age.
-At any time you can send your ring back to us to be re-polished to a high gloss look for just a $100 refurbish fee plus $15 return shipping.
+At any time, you can return your ring to us to be re-polished to a high gloss look for a $100 refurbish fee plus $15 return shipping.

 5. What is your warranty on pieces made in platinum?

-All John Christian designs come with a full 30-day money-back guarantee, less any shipping or special handling charges.
-Due to the high casting and refining costs of platinum there is an additional $200 recycling charge on any platinum return.
-Additionally, we will clean and re-polish your ring for life for a flat fee of $100; you just pay for return shipping.
+All John Christian designs have a 30-day money-back guarantee, less shipping or special handling charges.
+Additionally, we will clean and re-polish your ring for life for a flat fee of $100; you pay for return shipping.
 This warranty is highly unusual for custom-made jewelry and is generously offered because we consistently exceed our customer's expectations and rarely receive returns.
 When we do, we happily honor this warranty.